nathan-alden-sr/junior-route/README.md

 Is JuniorRoute a MVC implementation?
 -
 No. JuniorRoute is a [front controller pattern](http://en.wikipedia.org/wiki/Front_Controller_pattern) rather than a model-view-controller implementation.
 Acting as a front controller, JuniorRoute handles all incoming requests and routes to the appropriate code methods.
 JuniorRoute does not provide, nor is there any need to code, a controller in the MVC sense.
-With JuniorRoute, classes act as mere method containers and the class' constructors only purpose is to deliver dependencies through dependency injection.
+With JuniorRoute, classes act as mere method containers and class constructors' only purpose is to deliver dependencies through dependency injection.

 Is JuniorRoute dependent upon ASP.NET MVC?
 -